 Sarah mum to Amber who has autism shares the important role the online world plays in her child’s daily life and offers tips for other parents.

-In December 2020, the Government published its full response to the Online Harms Whitepaper which outlines an approach for the proportionate regulation of services that may expose UK users to illegal, and legal but harmful content.
+Government published its full response to the Online Harms Whitepaper which outlines an approach for the regulation of services that pose risk.

 Psychologist Dr Linda Papadopoulos shares advice on helping children understand and tackle fake news.